micmejia/bible-dump/NKJV/1 Peter/1 Pet 1.md

 searching what, or what manner of time, the Spirit of Christ who was in them was indicating when He testified beforehand the sufferings of Christ and the glories that would follow.

 ###### 12
-To them it was revealed that, not to themselves, but to [^e]us they were ministering the things which now have been reported to you through those who have preached the gospel to you by the Holy Spirit sent from heaven--things which angels desire to look into. ## Living Before God Our Father
+To them it was revealed that, not to themselves, but to us they were ministering the things which now have been reported to you through those who have preached the gospel to you by the Holy Spirit sent from heaven--things which angels desire to look into. ## Living Before God Our Father

 ###### 13
 Therefore gird up the loins of your mind, be sober, and rest _your_ hope fully upon the grace that is to be brought to you at the revelation of Jesus Christ;